Murgeye/teamspeak3-python-bot/README.md

 ## The bot just crashes without any message

-Any error messages should be in the `bot.log` file in the root directory of the bot.
+Any error messages should be in the log files under `logs/` within the root directory of the bot.

 If this file doesn't exist the permissions of the root directory are probably wrong.